aunovis/secure_sum/README.md

 This is what AUNOVIS Secure Sum does.

+## Setup

+Most checks that scorecard runs require a personal access token (PAT) for the GitHub API.
+The [GitHub Docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) explain how to set one up.
+We recommend a fine-grained access token with public-repo read-only access, as this is all that is needed by mose scorecard checks.

 ## Usage

 First, you have to define a metrics file.
 This tells AUNOVIS Secure Sum your priorities when evaluating projects.
 The file is written in [TOML format](https://toml.io/) and contains all probes you want to run, paired with a weight factor.
 The `system_tests` folder contains [an example file](https://github.com/aunovis/secure_sum/blob/main/system_tests/example_metrics.toml).